bcdev/zappend/docs/guide.md

     - `dict`: keyword arguments only;
     - Any other type is interpreted as single positional argument.

+You can also pass extra keyword arguments to your slice source using the `slice_source_kwargs` setting.
+Its properties are passed as keyword arguments to every slice source invocation.
+Keyword arguments passed as slice items with same name as in `slice_source_kwargs` take precedence.

 In addition, your slice source function or class constructor specified by `slice_source` may define a 1st positional argument or keyword argument named `ctx`, which will receive the current processing context of type